Is Geometry Enough for Matching in Visual Localization?: Experimental Evaluation

 \subsection{Generalization}

 \newtext{As our final experiment, we study the generalization capability of our method in terms of localization in different types of scenes, \eg, indoor and outdoor, and matching keypoints obtained using different detectors.
 According to our results in \cref{tab:generalization}, similar to our previous expriments, we outperform BPnPNet by a large margin achieving $(1.43m, 34.7^{\circ})$ lower average median pose errors.
 Except for GoMatch with SIFT keypoints which produces a relatively large $21.12^{\circ}$ median rotation error in Stairs, we are only slightly worse than our visual-based matching baselines with SIFT and SuperPoint.
 Yet, we require only 10/1.7\% of the storage that is required by SIFT/SuperPoint to store maps.
-We also largely outperform PoseNet~\cite{Kendall2015ICCV} in all metrics for all scenes except for the relatively lower translation error in Stairs scene, \ie, (0.47m vs 0.58m).
-The results clearly verify that GoMatch trained on outdoor scenes (MegaDepth) generalizes smoothly to indoor scenes (7-Scenes), being agnostic to scene types.
+We also largely outperform PoseNet~\cite{Kendall2015ICCV} in all metrics for all scenes except for the relatively lower translation error in Stairs scene, \ie, (0.47m vs 0.58m). \camr{Furthermore, we achieve better pose than MS-Transformer in the majority of scenes, at the expense of a higher storage requirement.} The results clearly verify that GoMatch trained on outdoor scenes (MegaDepth) generalizes smoothly to indoor scenes (7-Scenes), being agnostic to scene types.
 Similarly, we also confirm that GoMatch trained with SIFT keypoints generalizes well to SuperPoint keypoints, being agnostic to detector types. }